DoctorMcKay/HSPI_SharkRobot/README.md

 # Installation

-This plugin is **not yet available** in the HomeSeer plugin updater.
+This plugin is available in the HomeSeer plugin updater.

 # Configuration